quevan/phlame/docs/building_database_tutorial.md

 ```

 ### Aligning .fasta files
-To align assembled .fasta files, we will use bbmap instead of bowtie2 for speed.
+To align assembled .fasta files, we recommend simulating short reads from your .fasta file first.
+To do this, you can use `wgsim`, or any other short read simulator.

 Installing bbmap:
 ```
-$ conda install -c bioconda bbmap
+$ conda install -c bioconda wgsim
 ```

-Running bbmap on a .fasta file in `examples/`
+Here, we are using wgsim to simulate 200,000 150bp paired-end reads from a .fasta file in `examples/`
 ```
-$ bbmap.sh in=data/Cacnes_PMH5.fasta out=data/Cacnes_PMH5.sam ref=reference_genome/Pacnes_C1.fasta
+$ wgsim -e 0.0 -d 500 -N 200000 -1 150 -2 150 -r 0.0 -R 0.0 -X 0.0 data/Cacnes_PMH5.fasta data/Cacnes_PMH5R1.fastq data/Cacnes_PMH5R2.fastq
+$ gzip data/Cacnes_PMH5R1.fastq data/Cacnes_PMH5R2.fastq
 ```

+From here, you can align your files similarly to .fastq files.

 ### Converting .sam to .bam files
 For each aligned .sam file, we use samtools/bcftools to extract just our mutation data in .pileup and .vcf file formats.